Get Started

 Share on:

 Incident response is a structured process organizations use to identify and deal with cybersecurity incidents.
-The NIST framework for incident response includes four stages: preparation and prevention; detection and analysis; containment, eradication, and recovery; and post-incident activity.
+The NIST framework for incident response includes four lifecycle stages: preparation and prevention; detection and analysis; containment, eradication, and recovery; and post-incident activity.

 We’ll describe the National Institute of Standards and Technology (NIST) framework for incident response, and show how to build your incident response plan according to NIST principles, with templates and real life examples you can follow to get started.

-What is the NIST Incident Response Framework?
+What Is the NIST Incident Response Framework?

 The National Institute of Standards and Technology (NIST) is an agency operated by the United States’ Department of Commerce which provides standards and recommendations for many technology sectors.